zkx0804/ProgAssignment1Team6/README.md

 https://github.com/zkx0804/ProgAssignment1Team6

 ## Add trec-car tool dependency to project
-This project is using maven to manage denpendencies.
 Please download the trec-car tool to your local disk, use terminal direct to ..\trec-car-tools\java1.7, and use command "mvn clean install" to install the jar to the local .m2 file.
 Then the project should be able to run locally.

+## Run project locally
+This project is using maven to manage denpendencies.
+If you're using Eclipse for Java editor:
+1. import -> Existing Maven Project.
+2. if the trec-car tool dependency is missing, please check the step above, or import the trec-car tool project to eclipse.
+3. Build project.
+4. Run InitSearch.java.